uclamii/equiboots_docs/docs/_sources/getting_started.rst.txt

 - Fairness diagnostics and disparity metrics
 - Confidence intervals via bootstrapping
 - Customizable and publication-ready visualizations
+- Statistical tests to assess performance differences

-EquiBoots is particularly suited for applications in clinical, social, and policy contexts—domains where transparency, bias mitigation, and equitable outcomes are essential for responsible AI/ML deployment.
+EquiBoots is suited for applications in clinical, social, and policy contexts: domains where transparency, bias mitigation, and equitable outcomes are essential for responsible AI/ML deployment.

 Project Links